hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/22- Terraform Modules.md

 in the Terraform Registry, you can find 2 types of modules:

+- `Official` Modules own and maintain by HashiCorp

 - `Verified` Modules (have verified checkmark beside its name)

 - `Community` Modules